GDPR - How we use your data

 For our data matters commitment to all patients please follow the link to this information poster available at all practices: DATA MATTERS

 In important practical terms this means we can only hand signed repeat prescriptions and information at the desk to either the person to whom they belong or to a previously-agreed and signed for nominee.
 Forms are available at the reception desk to do this.

-The way your information is shared with anyone other than your GP is strictly controlled and monitored.
-At the moment there are three possible occasions where information about you may be looked at by other healthcare practitioners working for the NHS.
+The way your medical & personal information is shared with anyone other than your GP is strictly controlled and monitored.
+At the moment there are two possible occasions where information about you may be looked at by other healthcare practitioners working for the NHS.

 NB: If at any time you wish to withdraw your consent from any of these, then please ask at reception and a form will be provided for you to choose how you want your information to be shared.